villerahk/villerahkonen.com/README.md

 ## VilleRahkonen.com

-Live application (version 1.0.0) will be published at https://villerahkonen.com on November 16th 2019.
+The application (version 1.0.0) is now LIVE at https://villerahkonen.com

 ### Objective of the project